Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="prompt-number"></a>
 ### promptNumber

 You can use the `promptNumber` function to open an input dialog that asks for a number.
-The entered number will be the return value, or `null` if the dialog is cancelled.
+The entered number will be the return value, or `null` if the dialog is canceled.
 If the entered value is not a valid number `NaN` will be returned.

 See also [promptNumberSlider](#prompt-number-slider).

-As the first parameter pass the text to display on the dialog.
+As the first argument pass the text to display on the dialog.
 This must not be empty.
-As an optional second parameter you may pass a default value which is used to prefill the input field.
+As an optional second argument you may pass a default value which is used to prefill the input field.

 ```js
 const myNumber = promptNumber('What is your favorite number?', 42);